Teen charged with three gun crimes to be tried as an adult

 Turner is being held on a total of $625,000 bond in the three cases, two of which carry mandatory prison terms.
 He’s due back in court March 19.

-State’s Attorney Julia Rietz said she charged Turner with armed robbery for the Dec.
-9 holdup of a youth who was trying to sell Jordan athletic shoes.
-The youth had advertised them for sale on Snapchat and Turner, whom he knew, expressed interest in buying them.
+State’s Attorney Julia Rietz said she charged Turner with armed robbery in the Dec.
+9 holdup of a youth who was trying to sell Nike Jordan athletic shoes.
+The youth had advertised them for sale on Snapchat, and Turner, whom he knew, expressed interest in buying them.

-When the youth arrived in a car with his mother and two other juveniles at the meeting spot at Bottenfield School on South Prospect Avenue in Champaign, Turner tried on the shoes then refused to take them off or pay for them.
+When the youth arrived in a car with his mother and two other youths at the meeting spot at Bottenfield School on South Prospect Avenue in Champaign, Turner tried on the shoes, then refused to take them off or pay for them.

 He then allegedly pulled a gun from his coat that the youth and his mother described as having a longer magazine and left with the shoes, which he later posted for sale on Snapchat.

-Rietz said she also charged Turner with aggravated battery with a firearm for shooting a Danville teen on Dec.
-31 as the 18-year-old male came out of the Active Wear store, 1505 N. Prospect Ave., C.
+Rietz said she also charged Turner with aggravated battery with a firearm in a Dec.
+31 shooting where a Danville 18-year-old was hit as he came out of Active Wear, 1505 N. Prospect Ave., C.

 In the third case, Turner is charged with aggravated unlawful use of weapons and possession of a gun without a firearm owner’s identification card.